Drug Overdose Prevention

 Figure 1: Social-Ecological Model of Substance Use and Overdose Prevention

-Social determinants of health are the conditions within a home, family, school, and community that can impact a person’s ability to be healthy.1 Social determinants of health include the physical characteristics of the neighborhood a person lives in, access to healthy food, safe housing, quality education, and economic well-being.
-For a more detailed introduction to social determinants of health, please view the video Social Determinants of Health – an introduction from Let’s Learn Public Health.
+Determinants of health are the conditions within a home, family, school, and community that can impact a person’s ability to be healthy.
+Determinants of health include the physical characteristics of the neighborhood a person lives in, access to healthy food, safe housing, quality education, and economic well-being.

-Social determinants of health are often mapped using a social-ecological model (SEM) that includes multiple levels of the physical and social environments that interact and overlap to impact health.2 These levels are:
+Determinants of health are often mapped using a social-ecological model (SEM) that includes multiple levels of the physical and social environments that interact and overlap to impact health.
+These levels are:

 - Individual